Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles

-In the formed degenerate isospin-1/2 basis the eDDI coupling is possible due to the MW dressing, handing some opposite parity portion to one of the states (see for details Appendix \ref{isospin detail}).
-The fraction of the opposite parity component can be varied with MW Rabi frequency and detuning, by borrowing probability amplitude from the J=9 state.
-One can then write such a long-range interacting system as an extended XYZ spin model, with tunable and lattice dependent rates.
-Similar platforms have been theoretically proposed only with complex laser-dressing schemes of Rydberg atoms \cite{glaetzle2015}, diatomic molecules with $^2\Sigma_{1/2}$ electronic ground state \cite{Micheli2006atf} or with symmetric top molecules \cite{Wall2013Nov, Wall2015Feb} (such as methyl fluoride CH$_3$F or hydroxyl radical OH), still to be brought to quantum degeneracy in order to realize their full scientific and technological potential \cite{Vilas2022, Hallas2022}.
+In the formed degenerate isospin-1/2 basis, additionally to mDDI, eDDI coupling is possible due to the opposite parity component of the dressed state (see for details the Appendix~\ref{isospin detail}), which can be tuned by the MW Rabi frequency and detuning.
+One can then write such a long-range interacting system as an extended $XYZ$ spin model, with tunable and lattice dependent rates.